Voyage, ABBA's first album in 40 years | DW | 05.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-After almost 40 years, the four members of ABBA are reappearing in new album, touted as the comeback of the decade.
-Will the iconic Swedes delight new generations too?
+After almost 40 years, the four members of ABBA are reappearing in a new album, touted as the comeback of the decade.
+Will the iconic Swedes delight new generations, too?

-Celebrated and treasured — ABBA fans have never really stopped loving their music in the almost 40 years since the band split up in 1982.
+ABBA fans have never really stopped loving the group's music in the almost 40 years since it split up in 1982.
 The four Swedes are even revered as icons in the queer community, ABBA parties are held in clubs around the world, an homage to the pop perfectionists.

 On November 5, ABBA releases its new album, Voyage.
 Will the four Swedes fulfill the fans' expectations?
 After all, their comeback is already celebrated as the most spectacular of the decade, if not of pop history.